-Azaleas and rhododendrons are two of the most popular flowering shrubs in North America.
-They can be found everywhere from your grandmother’s front yard to professionally landscaped gardens.
+Azaleas and rhododendrons are two of North America’s most popular flowering shrubs.
+They can be found everywhere, from your grandmother’s front yard to professionally landscaped gardens.
 But how do you tell them apart?

-There are many similarities between these plants, but there are a few distinct differences that can help you tell these two apart.
+There are many similarities between these plants, but a few distinct differences can help you tell these two apart.

 What are the differences between azalea and rhododendron flowers?

 The most obvious difference between the azalea flowers and rhododendrons is their growth.
 Azalea flower stems are typically erect, while those on true Rhododendron plants tend to grow more horizontally.
 Other differences include shape:

 Azalea flowers naturally hold their petals back at a 45-degree angle when fully open and are funnel-shaped; meanwhile, the bell-shaped blooms that emerge from a typical Rhododendron plant will have some openings along its length.